jomaway/typst-bytefield/lib/api.typ

 /// - pre (auto, int , relative , fraction , array): This is specifies the columns for annotations on the *left* side of the bytefield
 /// - post (auto, int , relative , fraction , array): This is specifies the columns for annotations on the *right* side of the bytefield
 ///
-/// - ..fields (bitbox, annotation, bitheader): arbitrary number of data fields, annotations and headers which build the bytefield.
+/// - ..fields (_field, annotation, bitheader): arbitrary number of data fields, annotations and headers which build the bytefield.
 /// -> bytefield
 #let bytefield(
-  bits: 32,
+  bpr: 32,
   pre: auto,
   post: auto,
   ..fields
 ) = {

   let args = (
-    bpr: bits,
+    bpr: bpr,
     side: (left_cols: pre, right_cols: post)
   )